Re-Testing After Failure - 14 CFR 61.49

-A practical test results in a “Fail” when the applicant fails to meet the standards laid down in the appropriate PTS or ACS for any Area of Operation.
+A practical test is deemed a “Fail” when the applicant does not meet the standards outlined in the appropriate Practical Test Standards (PTS) or Airman Certification Standards (ACS) for any Area of Operation.
 (Refer 14 CFR 61.43.)

 Per 14 CFR 61.49, if an applicant fails a practical test, he/she must receive additional/necessary training time from an authorized instructor (as required) and receive a logbook endorsement before attempting to retest for the practical test.

-If the additional/necessary training time includes flight training, then it should be logged in accordance with 14 CFR 61.51.
+In the event that the additional training time involves flight training, it should be logged in compliance with 14 CFR 61.51.

-Practical Test means ground/oral portion and flight portion together.
-There is no separation or distinction between oral or flight portion.
+It is important to note that a practical test encompasses both the ground/oral portion and the flight portion, with no separation or distinction between the two.
 Refer to 14 CFR 61.1.